AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 **Get started:** Configure video reporting by completing the following three tasks.

-1. Create a Video Analytics preset package after you configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]** on the first Author node.
+1. Create a [!DNL Video Analytics] preset package after you configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]** on the first Author node.
 This initial task is important because it allows a new configuration to continue using the same report suite.
-1. Install the Video Analytics preset package to any ***new*** Author node ***before*** you configure Dynamic Media Configuration (Pre 6.3).
+1. Install the [!DNL Video Analytics] preset package to any ***new*** Author node ***before*** you configure Dynamic Media Configuration (Pre 6.3).

 1. Verify and debug the package installation.

-### Creating a Video Analytics preset package after configuring the first Author node {#creating-a-video-analytics-preset-package-after-configuring-the-first-author-node}
+### Creating a [!DNL Video Analytics] preset package after configuring the first Author node {#creating-a-video-analytics-preset-package-after-configuring-the-first-author-node}

-When you have finished this task, you will have a package file that contains the Video Analytics presets.
+When you have finished this task, you will have a package file that contains the [!DNL Video Analytics] presets.
 These presets contain a report suite, the tracking server, the tracking namespace, and the Marketing Cloud Organization ID, if available.

 1. If you have not already done so, configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]**.
 1. (Optional) View and copy the **[!UICONTROL Report Suite ID]** (you must have access to the JCR).
 While having the **[!UICONTROL Report Suite ID]** is not required, it makes validation easier.